ebukaracer/EzTransitions/README.md

 ![gif](https://raw.githubusercontent.com/ebukaracer/ebukaracer/unlisted/EzTransitions-Images/Preview.gif)

 ## Features
 - Asynchronous scene loading with optional transition effects.
 - Customizable transition settings.
 - Easy-to-use editor tools for creating new transitions.
 - Elements for managing transitions and scene loading.

 ## Installation

- *In unity editor inside package manager:*
-- Hit `(+)`, choose `Add package from Git URL`(Unity 2019.4+)
+_Inside the Unity Editor using the Package Manager:_
+- Click the **(+)** button in the Package Manager and select **"Add package from Git URL"** (requires Unity 2019.4 or later).
-- Paste the `URL` for this package inside the box: https://github.com/ebukaracer/EzTransitions.git#upm
+-  Paste the Git URL of this package into the input box: https://github.com/ebukaracer/EzTransitions.git#upm
-- Hit `Add`
+-  Click **Add** to install the package.
-- If you're using assembly definition in your project, be sure to add this package's reference under: `Assembly Definition References` or check out [this](https://ebukaracer.github.io/ebukaracer/md/SETUPGUIDE.html)
+-  If your project uses **Assembly Definitions**, make sure to add a reference to this package under **Assembly Definition References**.
+    - For more help, see [this guide](https://ebukaracer.github.io/ebukaracer/md/SETUPGUIDE.html).

 ## Setup

-After installation, navigate to `Racer > EzTransitions > Import Elements` to import some of this package's prebuilt elements for scene-loading, creating and managing custom transitions.
+After installation, navigate to:
+`Racer > EzTransitions > Import Elements`\
+This will import prebuilt elements included in the package to assist with scene loading, as well as creating and managing custom transitions.

 ## Quick Usage
+After you have imported the packages `Elements`, navigate to the prefabs directory:
 1. Add `SceneLoader` prefab into the desired scene.
+2. Optionally manage the use of transitions(while loading) in the inspector while the prefab is selected.
-2. Quickly load into the next scene asynchronously using `SceneLoader.Instance`:
+3. Quickly load into the next scene asynchronously, using `SceneLoader.Instance` from your script:
 ```csharp
 using Racer.EzTransitions.Core;
 using UnityEngine;